-- 1. All players must wear official NFL FLAG belts and flags.
+- 1. All players must wear official league belts and flags.
+Flags must not be altered or cut.
 All players MUST wear mouth guards at all times while on the field.
 Game balls should be age specific. - 2.
 Players must wear shoes.
-Cleats may not be allowed at certain locations.
-This will be specified by your league organizer or site director.
-However, cleats with exposed metal are never allowed and must be removed. - 3.
+Cleats with exposed metal are never allowed and must be removed. - 3.
 Players may tape their forearms, hands and fingers.
 Players may wear gloves, elbow pads and knee pads.
-Braces with exposed metals are not allowed. - 4.
+Braces with exposed metals are not allowed.
+Hard casts are not allowed. - 4.
 Players must remove all jewelry and hats.
 Headbands or winter beanies are allowed. - 5.
 Players may wear soft shell helmets, halos and sunglasses but they must be secured at all times while on the field.
 Prescription glasses are permitted without a strap. - 6.
 Players' jerseys must be tucked into shorts or pants, if they hang below the belt line. - 7.
-We recommend players wear shorts or pants that do not have pockets or belt loops.
+Players must wear shorts or pants that do not have pockets or belt loops.
 Games will not be delayed for a player to tape their pockets. - 8.
-Participants must bring their own official NFL FLAG belts and mouth guards to the field.
-Extra belts and mouth guards may be available for purchase. - 9.
-NFL FLAG footballs will be provided. - Flag belts and flags cannot be the same color as the player's shorts or pants. - 10.
-LEAGUE & TOURNAMENT PLAY: Electronic communication between any player with their coach or spectator for their team is prohibited.
+Participants must bring their own mouth guards to the field. - 9.
+NFL FLAG footballs will be provided.
+Flags should not be the same color as the player's shorts or pants. - 10.
+Electronic communication between any player with their coach or spectator for their team is prohibited.
 If a team or individual is using electronic communication with a player or coach, at any time, that team will be disqualified immediately from play.
-This does not limit possible additional discipline at the sole discretion of the local league organizer OR NFL FLAG Tournament staff.
+This does not limit possible additional discipline at the sole discretion of the league Commissioner. - 11.
+Black NFL FLAG footballs will be used for 6U, 8U, & 10U Girls ONLY.
+All other divisions use the White NFL FLAG Football. - 12.
+Equipment Check All players must be checked prior to the start of every game by the game officials